Joint Network Topology Inference in the Presence of Hidden Nodes: Inference of multilayered graphs with latent variables

 We elaborate on the implications of the assumptions.
 The first assumption \textit{(AS1)} ensures the tractability of the problem.
 When most of the nodes in the graph are observed, the covariance submatrix $\bbCo^{(k)}$ sufficiently characterizes the structure of $\bbSo^{*(k)}$.
 Importantly, under $H\ll O$, the matrix product $\bbCoh^{(k)}\bbSho^{*(k)}$ is low-rank, a crucial result for inferring $\bbSo^{*(k)}$, which is also assumed in different single graph-learning approaches.
 Assumption \textit{(AS2)} establishes a global relationship between the graph signals $\bbX^{(k)}$ and the unknown graph structure $\bbS^{*(k)}$, including both observed and hidden nodes.
 This assumption enables us to specify how the hidden nodes affect $\bbX^{(k)}$ by considering the connectivity between observed and hidden nodes encoded in $\bbSoh^{*(k)}$ from \eqref{e:mat_partition} and the commutative relationship $\bbC^{(k)}\bbS^{*(k)}=\bbS^{*(k)}\bbC^{(k)}$.
-The final assumption \textit{(AS3)} guarantees that all $K$ graphs have similar edge connectivity patterns across all the shared node set $\ccalV$.
+The final assumption guarantees that all $K$ graphs have similar edge connectivity patterns across all the shared node set $\ccalV$.
 Not only can we then benefit from jointly inferring the observed subnetworks, but we may also share hidden node information across all $K$ graphs during inference.
 We naturally expect that the support of $\bbSo^{*(k)}$ will be similar across all $K$ graphs~\cite{rey2022jointb,navarro2022joint,danaher2014joint}; however, it is important to also exploit the edgewise similarity for $\bbSoh^{*(k)}$ to account for connections between observed and hidden nodes.
+As multiple matrices $\bbS^{(k)}$ satisfy $\bbC^{(k)}\bbS^{(k)}=\bbS^{(k)}\bbC^{(k)}$, we require additional structural priors on our target GSOs.
+Thus, we select as our target GSOs $\{\bbS^{*(k)}\}_{k=1}^K$ the sparsest ones that satisfy the commutativity assumption, resulting in parsimonious network representations that are interpretable and computationally friendly.